UtkarshTripathi-teach/Elevate/README.md

 - Improve error handling and input validation paths in the Streamlit UI and data layer.

-## License

-No license file was included in the provided source listing; add a LICENSE to clarify reuse and contributions.

 ## Run command (reference)

 - Start the app with Streamlit’s CLI as shown below.